Browser does not support script.

 Dr Tom Ratcliffe

-Lecturer (Sustainability, Tourism and Heritage Management)
+Lecturer in Sustainability, Tourism and Heritage Management

 I specialise in Sustainability, Tourism and Heritage studies including research themes such as community identity and participation, contested landscapes, sustainable land management practices, land ownership, power dynamics and social and ecological inequalities.
 My research explores culture and nature relationships within the context of the biodiversity and climate crises in the Anthropocene.
 In particular, my research has focussed on green spaces mainly UK National Parks and has used social science research methods including walking interviews.